umarhayatgill/checkout-feature/README.md

 # Checkout Feature

-In order to run this project on localhost you need to checkout this repository and have JVM installed.
+In order to run this project on localhost you need to checkout this repository and have JVM (it is part of JRE) installed.
 Use following command to start the server

 ```bash
 ./gradlew run